IgorTerriaga/IgorTerriaga/README.md

 **IgorTerriaga/IgorTerriaga** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

 Hello guys!

-- 🔭 I’m currently working on Grupo Nexxes 💻
-- 🌱 I’m currently learning about Angular, NodeJs and Python
+- 🌱 I’m currently learning about Java, Angular, NodeJs and Python
-- 🐍 I have been learning more about NodeJS and Python

 ## Connect with me:
 <a href="https://www.linkedin.com/in/igor-terriaga-949996168/" target="_blank">